-The School of Management offers a minor in health care management.
+The College of Business offers a minor in health care management.
 Students in other departments who have declared a minor in health care management must complete the 18-credit program of study with a "C" or better in each course.
 Before enrolling in upper-level courses, students must:

-- 1. have completed 54 semester hours by the first day of class; - 2. have and maintain a cumulative GPA of 2.00 or above on all courses taken at Lander University; and - 3. have completed each of these prerequisites with a "C" or above: BA 101 or proficiency in Word, Excel, and PowerPoint; BA 225 or MATH 211; ENGL 275.
+- 1. have completed 54 semester hours by the first day of class; - 2. have and maintain a cumulative GPA of 2.00 or above on all courses taken at Lander University; and - 3. have completed each of the following prerequisites with a "C" or above: BA 101, MATH 211, and ENGL 275.